tam-sal/flavorfusions/README.md

 - Filter recipes by maximum and minimum health score for each recipe
 - Search for a specific recipe by name
 - View extended details about each recipe, details include a summary of each and steps to prepare it
-- Create your own custom recipe using the 'Creae' section
+- Create your own custom recipe using the 'Create' section

 ## License